mandemmike/AI-PASS/README.md

 (age, gender and ethnicity) which are the features of images for the prediction and used 2D-convolutional layers as set of default hidden layers for the image classification.
 Layers are structured as below;

-default hidden layers => Conv2D -> "ReLU" Activation -> BatchNormalization -> MaxPooling -> Dropout.
+default hidden layers => Conv -> Dense layers -> Activation "relu" -> Dropout blocks, followed by the Dense output layer

 branch(feature) layers => Flatten -> Dense -> "ReLU" Activation -> BatchNormalization -> Dropout -> followed by the
-Dense output layers for all features; softmax activation for age and race features and sigmoid activation for gender feature.
+Dense output layers for all features;

+while softmax activation implemented for age and race features and sigmoid activation implemented for gender feature.

 To get multi-output as age and gender in our multiclass classification model, we used keras [image data generator](https://medium.com/@mrgarg.rajat/training-on-large-datasets-that-dont-fit-in-memory-in-keras-60a974785d71)